nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version includes a more robust conditioning for initial switch up which results in a faster up switch while using ABR.
+This version includes a more robust conditioning htmlFor initial switch up which results in a faster up switch while using ABR.
 Applies to all platforms including iOS17, iOS18 and higher.

 ### **Changelog**

 ### Improved

-- initial switch up time for ABR
+- initial switch up time htmlFor ABR

 ## **[4.26.1]**